simonmclean/triptych.nvim/README.md

       directory_icon = '',
       fallback_file_icon = ''
     },
+    responsive_column_widths = {
-    -- Columns widths must add up to 1 after rounding to 2 decimal places -- Parent or child windows can be hidden by setting a width of 0 column_widths = { .25, .25, .5 },
+      -- Keys are breakpoints, values are column widths -- A breakpoint means "when vim.o.columns >= x, use these column widths" -- Columns widths must add up to 1 after rounding to 2 decimal places -- Parent or child windows can be hidden by setting a width of 0 ['0'] = { 0, 0.5, 0.5 },
+      ['120'] = { 0.2, 0.3, 0.5 },
+      ['200'] = { 0.25, 0.25, 0.5 },
+    },
     highlights = { -- Highlight groups to use.
 See `:highlight` or `:h highlight` file_names = 'NONE',
       directory_names = 'NONE',